-Trekking in the shadows of the ninth highest peak in world, is like a dream come true when the name Dhaulagiri comes to mind.
-A trek, not meant for the faint heart, as the ascends takes you through the unshattered beauty of valleys carved out from the flow of the Myagdi Khola (river) flowing southwards from the heart of Dhaulagiri.
+Trekking in the shadows of the ninth highest peak in the world is like a dream come true when the name Dhaulagiri comes to mind.
+A strenuous trek that takes you through the untouched beauty of valleys carved out by the flow of the Myagdi Khola (river) flowing southwards from the heart of Dhaulagiri.
 The trek, in the area of Dhaulagiri, is constantly evolving in landscape and the countless picturesque villages are there to take your breath away as your trek absorbs you further in.
-Exploring the mysteries of concealed valleys, taking the fragrance of the mountain ranges, sampling the local cultures of the Gurungs, Chhetris and Magars, tasting “the hardly got in the market apples” of Marpha orchard and being wonder-struck by the beauty of unspoiled nature makes the hike worth every cent spent.
+Exploring the mysteries of concealed valleys, taking in the fragrance of the mountain ranges, sampling the local cultures of the Gurungs, Chhetris, and Magars, tasting “the hardly got in the market apples” of Marpha orchard, and being wonder-struck by the beauty of unspoiled nature makes the hike worth every cent spent.

-The white snow capped serenity of Annapurna, Nilgiri mounts are there to accompany along the way.
-The trails are tortuous through terraced fields, and along side fast flowing rivers and streams where the sight of continuous infringement of your attention towards the flora and fauna makes the trek tolerable and memorable as well, where one leaves with the taste wanting to return.
+The white snow capped serenity of Annapurna and the Nilgiri mountains are there to accompany you along the way.
+The trails wind through terraced fields and along fast flowing rivers and streams, where the sight of the constant infringement of your attention towards the flora and fauna makes the trek tolerable and memorable, leaving you with the desire to return.

 The trek in the vicinity of Dhaulagiri

-Hereafter we head home, through the hidden valley of Yak Kharka, and then to Marpha, Kagbeni, Muktinath.
+Hereafter, we head home, through the hidden valley of Yak Kharka, and then to Marpha, Kagbeni, and Muktinath.
 Jomsom and Pokhara.

 1. Day One – Arrival in Kathmandu (1400m)